Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 Maybe you want to log something specific in your system, or maybe you are building a gamification application that gives users experience points based on their actions.
 Then events might just be right for you.

-This post will cover how you can add additional data to your events using the simple bus middleware.
+This post will cover how you can add additional data to your events using a middleware class.

 ## How it works
 Classes needed:
-* Middleware - dispatches the ExtractSimpleBusMessage event
+* Middleware - dispatches an event, that the decorators listen to
-* ExtractSimpleBusMessage - uses an event and a DataContainer class
+* ExtractSimpleBusMessage - The event to be dispatched
-* DataContainer - modifies the array given to it, through multiple available functions.
+* DataContainer - can manipulate the array given to it.
+Such as adding data.
 * A decorator class for each event - adds data to the event it's assigned to

 In most cases, your middleware will accumulate a number of events, also known as messages.
-When your application terminates , the middleware will dispatch a SimpleBusMessage event for each accumulated message.
+When your application terminates, the middleware will dispatch a SimpleBusMessage event for each accumulated message.
 The decorator classes are event subscribers and listen to the ExtractSimpleBusMessage event, they check the simple bus message for their assigned event, and if there is a match, they add some more data to it.
 This was just a quick summary of the process, further down you will see the implementation.

+## Example of a decorator
+Now lets see an example of a decorator class.
+This example refers to when a new user has registered to your application.
+The decorator class listens to the ExtractSimpleBusMessage event.
+When it is dispatched, it will run the decorate() function.

+{% highlight php %}

+class UserHasRegisteredDecorator implements EventSubscriberInterface {
+    public static function getSubscribedEvents()
+    {
+        return [
+            Middleware::EXTRACT_SIMPLEBUS_MESSAGE => 'decorate',
+        ];
+    }
+    /**
+     * Populates the event with more specific data based on what is needed for the specific event.
+     *
+     * @param ExtractSimpleBusMessage $event
+     */
+    public function decorate(ExtractSimpleBusMessage $event)
+    {
+        // Retrieve the DataContainer object
+        $container = $event->getContainer();

+        // Check if the message and assigned event match if ($event->getSimpleBusMessage() instanceof UserHasRegistered) {

+            // Add the data you want
+            $container->addData('age', '23');
+            $container->addData('address', 'foobarbaz');
+        }
+    }
+}
+{% endhighlight %}

 ## The middleware
 Down below you can see the middleware class.
-As you can see, it is an event subscriber that dispatches an ExtractSimpleBusMessage event for each accumulated message once the symfony 'kernel.terminate' event is dispatched.
+As you can see, it is an event subscriber that listens for the symfony 'kernel.terminate' event.

 {% highlight php %}

 class Middleware implements MessageBusMiddleware, EventSubscriberInterface {
-    use LoggerTrait;
     const EXTRACT_SIMPLEBUS_MESSAGE = 'extract.simplebus.message';

-    /**
-     * @var EventDispatcherInterface
-     */
     private $eventDispatcher;

-    /**
-     * @var array
-     */
     private $messages = [];

     public function __construct(EventDispatcherInterface $eventDispatcher)